 How to Make Lemon Cranberry Muffins

-Then begin to add the dry ingredients whisking to incorporate the flour.
-As the batter starts to get thick, switch to a spatula and continue to add the flour a little at a time until finished and the batter is smooth and doesn't contain any lumps.
+Then begin to add the dry ingredients whisking to incorporate the flour mixture.
+As the batter starts to get thick, switch to a spatula and continue to add the flour mixture a little at a time until finished and the batter is smooth and doesn't contain any lumps.

 Add the frozen cranberries and stir until evenly distributed.
 Do not over stir or your batter will turn pink.

-Test doneness by placing a toothpick in centre of muffin.
+Test doneness by placing a toothpick in center of a muffin.
 If it comes out clean, then the muffins are ready.

 Storage